youshido-php/GraphQL/README.md

 echo json_encode($response) . "\n\n"
 ```

-Once again, let's make sure everything is working properly by running `php router.php`.
+Once again, let's make sure everything is working properly by running `php index.php`.
 You should see the same response you saw for the inline approach.

 ### Choose the right approach